Aadil29/Voice-Auth-DF-System/README.md

 ---

-# 8. ---------------------------------KEY TESTING INFOMATION---------------------------------
+# 8. KEY TESTING INFOMATION

-### It could be useful to temporarily reduce the similarity threshold (e.g. to 0.4) when testing the authentication mechanism.
+It could be useful to temporarily reduce the similarity threshold (e.g. to 0.4) when testing the authentication mechanism( Main.py line 276 ).
 Since complete access is necessary after registering before you may explore the dashboard features or remove your account and related personal data, this makes it easier for you to have access during initial testing.

-### By lowering the threshold, you can test and preview every part of the system, including the usage guidelines, account management, and deepfake detection findings.
-After functionality has been confirmed, you can gradually raise the threshold to assess how robust and dependable the system gets at higher levels.
+By lowering the threshold, you can test and preview every part of the system, including the usage guidelines, account management, and deepfake detection dashboard.
+After base  functionality has been confirmed, you can gradually raise the threshold to assess how robust and dependable the system gets at higher levels.
 This helps in assessing the system's resilience to false positives and overall robustness.

 # Datasets Download

 If you wish to download the datasets to be able to run the code in the jupyter notebooks, be prepared to download around 150GB worth of files, (Only 20GB is actually used)

+See project folder structure bellow, to ensure the dataset is added in the right location

 ### 1. Release in the wild dataset (~7.6GB) -